umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/licensing.md

 #### Step 2: Invoice details

 If you order a paid license there is a step 2.
 In this step you have to fill in the invoice details that will be printed on the invoice.
-It's important that the uMarketingSuite license is only for businesses and not for private customers.
+It's important that the Umbraco Engage license is only for businesses and not for private customers.
 To enforce this you will need to list a VAT-number in step 2.

 If you order a 'dev'-license; this step is not shown.